 Override email address merge with cookie data: This forces the form to use the Ontraport cookie information rather than the email address entered on the form.
 This means the email entered, if new, will replace the contact record’s former email address and not create a new contact record.
 This is commonly used on opt-in forms to allow contacts to update their email address.

-Pass CGI variables to Landing/Thank You page: Usually used in third party applications or by developers, this setting adds the values that the visitor submitted in their form to the URL of the thank you page in a format that can be read by programming languages or applications.
+Pass CGI variables to thank you page: Usually used in third party applications or by developers, this setting adds the values that the visitor submitted in their form to the URL of the thank you page in a format that can be read by programming languages or applications.
 This is most commonly used when there is some post-form processing they want to do with the information after the form is submitted.

 If charge is successful, then use this card for all transactions in collections: Check this box if you are using an order form to update the credit card details for orders in collections.